Corrected generalized cross-validation for finite ensembles of penalized estimators: Discussion

 \paragraph{Beyond squared loss for testing. } Our primary focus in this paper has been centered on evaluating the squared prediction risk.
 The special form of the squared risk allows the useful decomposition in \eqref{eq:risk-decomposition}, which subsequently leads to the estimators \eqref{eq:risk-decomp-est-1}, \eqref{eq:risk-decomp-est-2} and corrected GCV.
 In practice, one may be interested in error metrics other than squared error.
 More broadly, one may be interested in functionals of the out-of-sample error distribution, such as quantiles of the error distribution.
 For regular penalized estimators, one can construct estimators for such functionals by constructing estimators for the out-of-sample distribution first and then subsequently using the plug-in functionals of these distributions.
 See \cite{patil2022estimating} for an example that uses GCV-based correction of the in-sample residuals.
 Another avenue for loss estimation beyond the square risk is \citep{rad2018scalable,wang2018approximate}, wherein the proposed Approximate Leave-One-Out handles the non-ensemble setting.
 Whether one can further additively correct these residuals and construct consistent estimators of the out-of-sample distribution for the ensemble of penalized estimators is an interesting direction of future work.

 \paragraph{Risk estimation for generic ensembles. } The subsamples $I_1,\ldots,I_M$ are assumed to be sampled without replacement throughout this paper.
 It is of interest to investigate risk estimators for other ensemble techniques like bagging (where we sample with replacement) or other random weighting schemes, i.e., where the data-fitting loss in \eqref{eq:def-hbeta} is replaced by the loss $\sum_{i=1}^n w_{m,i}(y_i-\bx_i^\top\bbeta)^2$ for weights $(w_{m,i})_{i\in[n]}$ sampled independently of the data $(\bX,\by)$.
-This includes weights $w_{m,i} \overset{\text{i.i.d.}}{\sim}\mathrm{Poisson}(1)$ or $(w_{m,1},\ldots,w_{m,n}) \sim $ Multinomial$(n,n,n^{-1})$ typically used in the pair bootstrap; see \cite{karoui2016can} for a study of such weights in unregularized estimation in the proportional asymptotics regime.
-While the correction in \Cref{def:cgcv-proposal} may need to be adapted to accommodate these variations, we believe the approach to obtaining the correction through intermediate estimators (as explained in \Cref{sec:cgcv-guarantees-gaussian}) is expected to generalize for these variations.
+This includes weights $w_{m,i} \overset{\text{i.i.d.}}{\sim}\mathrm{Poisson}(1)$ or $(w_{m,1},\ldots,w_{m,n}) \sim $ Multinomial$(n,n,n^{-1})$ typically used in the pair bootstrap; see \cite{karoui2016can} for a study of such weights in unregularized estimation in the proportional regime.